FootprintsForFreedom/FootprintsForFreedomBackend/Sources/AppApi/Documentation.docc/Api/Waypoint/WaypointSearch.md

-# List repositories with unverified models

-Lists all repositories having at least one unverified waypoint.
+# Search waypoints

+Searches all waypoint objects and returns the result in pages.

 ## Request

-    GET /api/v1/waypoints/unverified
+    GET /api/v1/waypoints/search

-> Note: This api endpoint also lists all waypoint repositories with unverified tags.

-This endpoint is only available to moderators.

-The moderator token has to be sent as a `BearerToken` with the request.

-### Optional query parameters
+### Query parameters

-- term **preferredLanguage**: The language code of the preferred language in which each waypoint object should be returned.
-If the language is available the waypoint will be returned in this language otherwise detail object in the language with the highest priority that is available will be returned.
-Default: The language with the highest priority.
+- term **text**: The text which should be searched for.

+    The search filters the waypoint title, detail text and all titles of connected tags as well as the keywords of the tags.
+- term **languageCode**: The language code of the language to be searched.
 - term **per**: The amount of items which should be sent per page.
 Default: 10
 - term **page**: The number of the page which should be returned.
 Default: 1